d365collaborative/d365fo.integrations/docs/Add-D365ODataConfig.md

 ```

 ### -Force
-Instruct the cmdlet to overwrite the broadcast message configuration with the same name
+Instruct the cmdlet to overwrite the OData configuration with the same name

 ```yaml
 Type: SwitchParameter